abhijeetavion/fchc/wp-content/plugins/registrations-for-the-events-calendar/readme.txt

 Support Website: https://roundupwp.com/support
 Tags: registration, The Events Calendar, RSVP, events, event registration Requires at least: 5.6
-Tested up to: 6.2
+Tested up to: 6.7
-Requires PHP: 7.1
+Requires PHP: 7.4
-Stable tag: 2.9.6
+Stable tag: 2.13.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+Collect and manage event registrations with a customizable form and email template.
+The best event registration plugin for The Events Calendar.

 == Description ==

-Collect and manage event registrations with a customizable form and email template.
 Whether you're holding a meetup, class, workshop, tournament, or any other kind of event, you need a way to handle registration.
 Our plugin makes managing event registration easy and simple.
-Even nontechnical users can setup the plugin and start collecting registrations within minutes.
+Even nontechnical users can set up the plugin and start collecting registrations within minutes.
+Create a simple RSVP registration form or a more complex form with custom fields.
+All registrations are recorded in your database for easy event management.
+Customize confirmation and notification emails to keep your attendees, as well as your event managers, informed.

 = Parent Plugin =